Free no-obligation site survey · Nationwide coverage Contact Us

 What causes spalling brickwork?

-Spalling is almost always caused by water.
-Moisture soaks into the brick, then freezes and expands during cold weather, forcing the face to flake or crack off.
-Hard, non-breathable mortar or paint can make it worse by trapping water inside the brick.
-The fix is to address the moisture source, repair or replace the affected bricks, and use a breathable mortar so the wall can dry out properly.
+Almost always water.
+Moisture soaks into the brick, then freezes and expands in cold weather, forcing the face to flake or crack off.
+Hard, non-breathable mortar or paint makes it worse by trapping the water inside.
+The fix is to deal with the moisture source, repair or replace the affected bricks, and use a breathable mortar so the wall can dry out.

-How much does it cost to repair spalling brick in the UK?
+How much does it cost to repair spalling brick?

-There is no fixed price, because cost depends on the extent of the damage, access, scaffolding, the number of bricks affected and whether repointing or damp treatment is also needed.
+There is no fixed price, because it depends on the extent of the damage, the access, the scaffolding, the number of bricks affected and whether repointing or damp treatment is also needed.
 We do not quote blind.
-After a free site survey we give a written, itemised figure for your specific wall, so you can see exactly what the repair involves before deciding.
+After a free survey you get a written, itemised figure for your wall, so you can see exactly what the repair involves before deciding.

 First we find why water is getting in.
-We then rake out and repoint failed mortar with a suitable breathable mix, cut out and replace badly spalled or cracked bricks like-for-like, and treat any underlying damp.
-Where the wall would benefit, we apply a breathable exterior coating once repairs have cured.
+We rake out and repoint failed mortar with a suitable breathable mix, cut out and replace badly spalled or cracked bricks like-for-like, and treat any underlying damp.
+Where it helps, we apply a breathable coating once repairs have cured.
 Sometimes a section is too far gone and rebuilding is the honest answer, which we will tell you at survey.

 Do you work on live commercial sites?